-Whether planned or unexpected, C-section recovery can be a bit harder than having a vaginal birth because after all, a cesarean is a major surgery!
+Whether planned or unexpected, C-section recovery can be a bit harder than having a vaginal birth because, after all, a cesarean is major surgery!
 However, recovery can be smooth sailing with a handful of simple tips.
 In this article, we will explore seven key tips for recovering from a C-section.

 1. Have Everything Organized at Home

 Having everything as organized as possible for when you get home can make your life so much easier!
 This is even more important if you have other young children at home.
 Try to set up an area where you have everything you need for the day.
-So, if you have a toddler at home, set up an area where you can supervise play time, but also relax as you recover and take care of baby as well.
+So, if you have a toddler at home, set up an area where you can supervise playtime and relax as you recover and take care of your baby.
 Having everything within arms reach will be a total lifesaver for the first week or two when lifting and moving around a whole lot is out of the question.

 2. Do Some Meal Prep

-This is a tip for all expectant mommas whether you have a vaginal birth or a C-section!
-Prepping some freezer meals that you can have on hand to easily reheat after you return home from the hospital will save you so much time and effort, and then you know that you will have a nourishing meal to feed yourself and your family.
+This is a tip for all expectant mommas, whether you have a vaginal birth or a C-section!
+Prepping some freezer meals that you can have on hand to reheat after you return home from the hospital will save you so much time and effort, and then you know that you will have a nourishing meal to feed yourself and your family.
 Try to prep two weeks’ worth ahead of time if possible!

 3. Ask for Help